r-kells/scream/README.md

 > scream new com.packageb
 Created project `com.packageb`

-> scream test --all
+> scream test --all --parallel
 Running tests...
+(Using all cores)

 > coverage report
 ```